flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_03/instructions.md

 ),
 ```

-To add some contrast between the `Text` and the `Image`, let's place a
+To add some contrast between the `Text` and the `Image`, place a gradient
-gradient in between for a nice visual effect.
-We can do this with by wrapping
+in between, for a nice visual effect.
+We can do this with a `DecoratedBox`
-our `Image` in a `DecoratedBox` with a `RadialGradient`. `Center` the `Text`
-as well, so it lines up with the gradient.
+and a `RadialGradient`. `Center` the `Text` so it lines up with the gradient.

 ```dart
 SizedBox(